RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 }

 begin
-  #Get the members in a collection
+  #Get the members in a collection.
+A successful request returns an HTTP 200 response code with a MemberResultSet object in the response body.
   result = api_instance.collections_id_members_get(id, opts)
   p result
 rescue CollectionsClient::ApiError => e